Emadmasroor/emadmasroor.github.io/_classes/E91_S25/index.md

 ## Labs

 The labs for this class will be self-scheduled.
-This means that you should expect to spend the same amount of time doing 'lab work' that you would in any other ENGR class at Swarthmore, but you this may happen in a less structured way than you're used to.

 More details to follow...